github/site-policy/Policies/github-terms-of-service.md

 #### 5. Additional Terms
 &dagger; In some situations, third parties' terms may apply to your use of GitHub.

-For example, you:
+&dagger; For example, you:

   - may be a member of an Organization on GitHub with its own terms or license agreements
   - might download a third-party application having its own terms and that integrates with GitHub
   - might use GitHub to authenticate to another third-party service with its own terms

-Please be aware that while these Terms are our full agreement with you, other parties' terms govern their relationships with you.
+&dagger; Please be aware that while these Terms are our full agreement with you, other parties' terms govern their relationships with you.

 <TABLE>
  <TR>